Linaro/Connect/_posts/yvr18/demos/2018-09-16-pmwg-shows-work-on-optimizing-power-management-on-arm.md

   path: /assets/images/featured-images/yvr18-demo8.jpg
 layout: resource-post-demo-interview
 session_track: Demo
-title: OpenCV Color Segmentation and Tracking on DragonBoard 820c
+title: Power Management working group showing the work they are doing to optimize power management on Arm.
 youtube_video_url: https://www.youtube.com/watch?v=4TlwJh7hLVY
 tag: demo
 ---
-At the Linaro Connect Vancouver 2018, Lisa Wen of the Power Management working group shows the work that they are doing to optimize power management.
+At the Linaro Connect Vancouver 2018, Lisa Nguyen of the Power Management working group shows the work that they are doing to optimize power management.